MitrB/MitrB.github.io/_posts/2025-10-19-data-drive-abilities.markdown

 You can understand that if we want to change the behavior of this ability, it is very easy to do so.
 We can adjust the number of projectiles, or maybe we don't want it to split into three.
 Or maybe we want the split to happen regardless when the first projectile is done with an OnEnd trigger.

 Abilities in this system have a common data definition that holds information such as mana cost, ability name, etc. The nodes are entity-component definitions, both holding data and, by virtue of being a node of a certain type, defining its behavior (which is scripted in the backend).

+Now that you understand the concept, let's see how this translates to actual implementation in SpacetimeDB.

 ## SpacetimeDB specifics